MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-identity-and-access-management.md

 ## Data landing zone design

-Data management and analytics scenario supports an access control model using Azure Active Directory (Azure AD) identities.
+Cloud scale analytics supports an access control model using Azure Active Directory (Azure AD) identities.
 The model uses both Azure role-based access control (Azure RBAC) and access control lists (ACLs).

 Review the Azure administration and management activities your teams perform.
 Consider your data management and analytics on Azure.
 Determine the best possible distribution of responsibilities within your organization.